Welcome back to the Rush Limbaugh Program here at the EIB Network.

 It's like you're reading my mind today.

-Why is it during these debates they don't ask the Democrats uh, for instance, the uh plank of the platform should be uh we have this exit strategy to get out.
+Why is it during these debates they don't ask the Democrats, for instance, the plank of their platform should be, we have this exit strategy to get out.

-Because if you're proud of that, that's that should be the basis for people voting for you in, if that's what the public wants, and then give us the detail instead of Hillary saying, you know, uh this should be wrapped up before you know the next president takes over, because she doesn't want to deal with it.
+Because if you're proud of that, that should be the basis for people voting you in, if that's what the public wants, and then give us the detail instead of Hillary saying, you know, this should be wrapped up before the next president takes over, because she doesn't want to deal with it.

-That's exactly right, and she wants to label the defeat in Iraq, uh Bush's defeat.
+And she wants to label the defeat in Iraq Bush's defeat.

 Who lost Iraq?